 Current federal regulations thus establish an administrative presumption under which "U.S. citizens who naturalize in" or "take a routine oath of allegiance" to a foreign country "need not submit evidence of intent to retain U.S. nationality."
-22 C.F.R. § 50.40(a).
+22 C. F.R. § 50.40(a).
 In such cases, "intent to retain U.S. citizenship will be presumed."
 Id.
 "In other loss of nationality cases," by contrast, such as those involving service in a hostile foreign military, federal regulations erect no such presumption; instead, "the consular officer will ascertain whether or not there is evidence of intent to relinquish U.S. nationality."
 Id.

 Relevant case law reflects a similarly cautious attitude towards expatriation based on foreign naturalization or declaration of foreign allegiance.
 In a number of cases, courts have held that a declaration of foreign allegiance was alone insufficient to manifest an intention to renounce U.S. citizenship, because such assertions are frequently consistent with the maintenance of dual U.S.-foreign citizenship.
 In Kawakita, for example, the Supreme Court held that the defendant, a dual Japanese-U.S. national, had failed even to commit an act of expatriation, let alone manifest the requisite intention to renounce, even though he had expressed his allegiance to Japan.
-The Court noted that, because "all Japanese law] to Japanese allegiance," the mere act of "registering in the Koseki [an official Japanese census register] is 'not necessarily a formal declaration of allegiance but merely a reaffirmation of an allegiance to Japan which already exists."
-343 U.S. at 724 (quoting expert deposition).12
+The Court noted that, because "all Japanese nationals, whether or not born abroad, are duty bound [under then-Japanese law] to Japanese allegiance," the mere act of "registering in the Koseki [an official Japanese census register] is 'not necessarily a formal declaration of allegiance but merely a reaffirmation of an allegiance to Japan which already exists."
+Id. at 724 (quoting expert deposition).
+(12)

 Likewise, in United States v.
-Matheson, 532 F.2d 809 (2d Cir.
-1976), the Second Circuit affirmed the U.S. citizenship of the decedent, Dorothy Gould
+Matheson, 532 F.2d 809 (2nd Cir.
+1976), the